littlezaide/BurntcoatHead/matrix/1_orientation.md

 # Orientation

-A rock-cage structure greets entrants as they enter the Burntcoat Head site from the parking lot.
+Structure: a rock-cage structure greets entrants as they enter the Burntcoat Head site from the parking lot.

 ## primary